Wednesday, May 31, 2023

 El día siguiente nos llevó a través del Parque Nacional Kootenay, deteniéndonos en muchos de los miradores, incluidos Numa Falls y Marble Canyon, donde caminamos por el sendero que sube por el cañón.
 Esa tarde llegamos a una cabaña en Kananaskis Lakes propiedad de amigos y disfrutamos de una estadía maravillosa durante un par de noches, realizando caminatas hasta el lago, por el sendero de expedición del Monte Everest y Blackshale Creek, hasta el puente colgante y de regreso.
 Fue genial volver a conectarnos con nuestros amigos allí y luego en Calgary.

-From Mount Everest Expedition Trail
+From the Mount Everest Expedition Trail

-Al salir de Calgary nos dirigimos a Horseshoe Canyon a través de un vendaval y un denso humo de los incendios forestales; Caminamos por el cañón, mientras el viento y el humo amainaban un poco, luego nos dirigimos a Drumheller, para visitar el excelente Museo Royal Tyrrell, tras lo cual hicimos una breve visita a los Hoodoos, no muy lejos, antes de instalarnos en el campamento de River Grove para pasar la noche.
+Al salir de Calgary nos dirigimos a Horseshoe Canyon a través de un vendaval y un denso humo de los incendios forestales.
+Caminamos por el cañón mientras el viento y el humo amainaban un poco; luego nos dirigimos a Drumheller para visitar el excelente Museo Royal Tyrrell, tras lo cual hicimos una breve visita a los Hoodoos, no muy lejos, antes de instalarnos en el campamento de River Grove para pasar la noche.

-Throughout these days the smoke from forest fires further north was thick - it was surprising how much smoke there was!
+Throughout these days the smoke from forest fires further north was thick -it was surprising how much smoke there was!

 Hugs / Abrazos,